MinJ33/MinJ33.github.io/_posts/Module1_quiz_reviews.md

 ---
 ## Weekly Challenge 1: The basics of user experience design

 ## Weekly Challenge 2: Thinking like a UX designer

+### Test your knowledge on design sprints

+> Why might a team consider conducting a design sprint?
+Select all that apply.

+- To identify which design challenge to take on
+- To answer questions
+- To develop cross-team strategies
+- To define product directions